Skip To Main Content

 • It could be a mistake, or the closing agent might not have had the proper paperwork.

-• If you qualify for the exclusion to make all of your profit tax-free, don't report the home sale.
+• If you qualify for the exclusion to make all of your profit tax-free, you typically don't need to report the home sale.

 • Do make sure all your paperwork is in order to show the IRS if it asks.